data-capsule/fogros2-sgc/docs/webrtc.md

 RIB: stores ROS node <-> token mapping.

+One publisher, Multiple subscribers: every topic has an offer, subscriber supplies with the answer. create a separate peer to peer relationship by exchanging the offer and answer.

 ### Q&A
 > What is the tradeoff between this and the direct DTLS approach?